Market Profile Trading A to Z

 Auction Failure - market participants test a key reference area extreme, such as the prior Low of Day (LoD) or a Virgin POC, but fail to auction prices in that direction.
 Subsequently the opposing market participants overwhelmingly auction prices in opposite direction with speed and determination.
 This typically results in an outside day candle.

-We witness overlapping value area regions, auction failures, breakouts and the resulting outside days happening over and over again and is a reliable combination for generating consistent profits.
+We witness overlapping value area regions, auction failures, breakouts and the resulting outside days happening over and over again and is a reliable combination for generating consistent signals.

 Auction Market Development - the purpose of an auction market process is to facilitate trade.
 It is directly influenced by Order Flow and the magnitude of Volume.
 Buyers and Sellers of all time frames continuously auction the price upwards and downwards evenly raising and lowering the bids and offers.
 The Market Profile® graphic is the derivative of this continuous auction process.
 The development has four (the 4th can be absent) stages: